New To Benefits

-- Regular Benefits Eligible employees working less than full time receive pro-rated benefits according to their percentage of working full time.
+- Regular Benefits Eligible employees working less than full time receive pro-rated benefits according to their percentage of working full-time.

 - Temporary employees and regular employees working less than half time are not eligible for benefits.

-The amount that you pay in premiums is affected by the amount of hours you work as well as the amount of annual salary received.
+The amount that you pay in premiums is affected by the number of hours you work as well as the amount of annual salary received.
 This is important to know when you are considering a change in hours or full time equivalency (FTE).

 When Benefits Begin